Research

 • Systematic traders consistently find realized returns below backtest projections — execution friction is a primary cause.

-• Slippage compounds across executions — a small per-trade cost becomes significant at scale.
+• Execution costs compound across trades — a small per-trade cost becomes significant at scale.

 • Fill quality varies predictably by time of day, volatility regime, and liquidity conditions.